Devesh176/my_custom_GPT/README.md

 -   **Custom Bigram Language Model:** A basic language model implemented from scratch to understand the fundamentals of language modeling.
 -   **Custom GPT-like Transformer:** A more advanced model built with Transformer blocks, including multi-head attention and feed-forward networks.
--   **Fine-tuned DistilGPT2:** A pre-trained DistilGPT2 model is fine-tuned on the agricultural dataset to leverage transfer learning.

 ## Training and Evaluation